Top 11 cybersecurity frameworks in 2024

 Initially developed by the International Organization for Standardization (ISO), these standards lay out principles and practices that ensure organizations take appropriate measures to protect their data.
 From asset management and access control to incident response and business continuity, these standards provide detailed guidelines to help organizations secure their networks.

-ISO 27002 is a code of practice that outlines more specific and detailed security controls.
+ISO 27002 is a code of practice that outlines more specific and detailed cybersecurity controls.
 When implemented together, these two standards provide organizations with a comprehensive approach to information security management.

 3. CIS Controls

-The Center for Internet Security (CIS) Control Framework provides best practices for organizations seeking to protect their networks from cyber threats.
-This framework includes 20 controls, covering many security areas, such as access control, asset management, and incident response.
+The Center for Internet Security (CIS) Control Framework provides best practices for organizations seeking to protect their networks from cyberthreats.
+This framework includes 20 controls, covering many areas of cybersecurity, including access control, asset management, and incident response.

 The CIS Controls are divided into three categories: Basic, Foundational, and Organizational.